mxcube/mxcubecore/docs/source/dev/queue.md

 Any other exception that occurs during queue entry execution will be handled in the `handle_exception` method of the executing entry, and the queue will be stopped.

+### Nesting of nodes and execution
+There are, as mentioned in the introduction, no constraints on the depth of the queue.
+An item will execute its main body of logic defined in the `exeute` method and then run its child items.
+The process will continue until there are no more child items to execute, and then continue with the siblings of the parent of the last executed item.

+#### Web interface and nesting of items
+The web interface has a flat, non-hierarchical, representation of the queue where the child items of a node are displayed under its parent item.
+The parent item will remain running, highlighted in blue, while the child items are being processed.
+An item will be highlighted in green when successfully executed and in red if something went wrong.

 ## Dynamically loaded queue entries
 After some years of use, the developer community has found that some aspects of the queue can be improved.
 The queue was originally designed with a certain degree of flexibility in mind; it was initially thought that the queue was to be extended with new collection protocols occasionally, but that that the number of protocols would remain quite limited.
 Furthermore, the model layer `QueueModel` objects were designed as pure data-carrying objects with the intent that these objects could be instantiated from serialized data passed over an RPC protocol.
 The `QueueModel` objects were also originally designed to run on Python 2.4 (that was used at the time) with limimited support for typing.
 The `QueueModel` objects are often converted to Python dictionary data structures and passed to various parts of the application.
 An approach that was adapted partly because the dictionary structure is simple to serialize to a string, but also because the already existing collection routines were already using dictionaries to pass data internally.